GenRecal: Generation after Recalibration from Large to Small Vision-Language Models: Introduction

 \section{Introduction}

 Vision-language models (VLMs) have emerged as powerful tools for understanding and processing multimodal information, enabling tasks such as image captioning and visual question answering~\cite{tan2019lxmert, blip}.
 Recent advancements in VLMs~\cite{alayrac2022flamingo, blip2, liu2023improved} have leveraged large-scale language models (LLMs) to enhance reasoning and generation capabilities by incorporating extensive textual knowledge~\cite{2019t5, soldaini-etal-2024-dolma}.
-In pursuit of superior performance, state-of-the-art VLMs~\cite{li2024llava, wang2024qwen2vl, deitke2024molmo, nvlm2024, chen2024expanding} now integrate scaled-up LLMs such as 72B model parameters, achieving results comparable to proprietary models like GPT-4V~\cite{gptsyscard} and Claude-3.5 Sonnet~\cite{claude3series2024}.
+In pursuit of superior performance, state-of-the-art VLMs~\cite{li2024llava, wang2024qwen2vl, deitke2024molmo, nvlm2024, chen2024expanding} now integrate scaled-up LLMs with up to 72B parameters, achieving results comparable to proprietary models such as GPT-4V~\cite{gptsyscard} and Claude-3.5 Sonnet~\cite{claude3series2024}.

-Despite these advances, the growing model sizes introduce substantial computational burdens, limiting their applicability in real-world scenarios, particularly for on-device deployment.
-To address this challenge, distillation techniques have been explored to transfer knowledge from large VLMs to smaller, more efficient models.
-This process typically follows two approaches: (a) text-based distillation using crafted text answer responses and (b) feature-based distillation via layer supervision.
-The former has been adopted in standard VLM training by leveraging high-quality visual instruction datasets~\cite{li2024llava, gu2024infinity}, often curated using high-performing proprietary models like GPT-4V~\cite{gptsyscard}.
-In contrast, the latter requires access to internal model features, which limits its applicability to open-source VLMs.
-In detail, recent studies~\cite{cai2024llava, shu2024llava, feng2024align} have focused on directly distilling intermediate layers' features or logits on language heads (\textit{i.e.,} last layer's outputs).